redhat-developer/devfile/docs/devfile.md

 #### name

-Describes the name of the tool.
-Should be unique per tool set.
+Describes the name of the component.
+Should be unique per components set.

 `name`

 * is **required**
 * type: `string`